-The remaining participants were the comparison group, and received no stamps.
+Remaining participants were the comparison group, and received no stamps.

-- Goal value, related to “high level construal,” and “low level construal”
+- Goal value, related to “high level construal,” and “low level construal,”

-- Expectancy of success, based on probability, difficulty, sufficiency, necessity
+- Expectancy of success, based on probability, difficulty, sufficiency, necessity,

-argue Tel Aviv University’s Nira Liberman and Jens Förster of Jacobs University of Bremen and Universiteit van Amsterdam.
+argued Tel Aviv University’s Nira Liberman and Jens Förster of Jacobs University of Bremen and Universiteit van Amsterdam.

-Related research by Huang and Zhang demonstrated the motivational impact of choice: They compared the number of yoghurt shop customers who reached the incentive target when participants were required purchase six flavors in a specific order compared with any order they chose.
+They compared the number of yoghurt shop customers who reached the incentive target when participants were required purchase six flavors in a specific order compared with any order they chose.

 Volunteers with fewer choices were more likely to achieve the incentive goal, earning a free yoghurt.

 “…relatively rigid structures can often simplify goal pursuit by removing the need to make choices, especially when people are already well into the process,” explained Huang.

 A practical application is that nonprofits are likely to benefit from changing giving options when a fund-raising target is nearly met.